 4. Get Your Documents in Order

 Refinancing your loan is not usually a quick and easy process unless you do an FHA streamline refinance.
-You should gather your tax returns, w2’s, paycheck stubs, bank statements, etc. this will help speed up the process.
+You should gather the documents needed for a loan such as your tax returns, w2’s, paycheck stubs, bank statements, etc. this will help speed up the process.

 5. Identify the Benefits

 Refinancing is not free; closing costs on a refinance loan can be just as high as when you get a mortgage.
 And it may be the case that refinancing will not provide as much of a benefit as you had hoped.
 If that is the case, it’s better to hold off and wait for a better time.
 Maybe improving your credit score can help get you a lower rate, or you can wait for mortgage rates to drop.

 Types of Refinance Loans

 - Rate and Term Refinance – This is a traditional refinance that will lower the interest rate and reset the loan term.

 - Cash-Out – When a borrower has equity, they can refinance their home for 80% of the property value and keep the difference in cash.

 - Home Equity and HELOC – A second mortgage on the home using the equity in the house as collateral for a new loan.